stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

   - typescript
   - tests
 description: >-
-  On TypeScript, ESlint, jest, TSDoc, Travis-CI, and VSCode (with inspirations from Zen of Python).
+  On TypeScript, ESlint, jest, TSDoc, Travis-CI, and VSCode (with inspirations from the Zen of Python).
 image: /imgs/2020-03-02-types-tests-typescript/jest_test_repl.png
 extras:
   - text: "on Hacker News"